13 June 2023

-Five iconic vintage dresses, designed under the creative direction of Pierpaolo Piccioli - IED Roma Alumnus - are displayed in the spaces of IED Moda Milano, in via Pompeo Leoni 3.
-They are part of a special donation done by the Maison to IED, with the aim of bringing students closer to the aesthetic universe and craftsmanship of Valentino and exploring the potential of archive fashion as a tool for future creativity.
+Five iconic vintage dresses, designed under the creative direction of Pierpaolo Piccioli - IED Roma Alumnus - were displayed in the spaces of IED Moda Milano, in via Pompeo Leoni 3, in April 2022.
+They were part of a special donation done by the Maison to IED, with the aim of bringing students closer to the aesthetic universe and craftsmanship of Valentino and exploring the potential of archive fashion as a tool for future creativity.

-It is Valentino Vintage project, a unique second-hand initiative of the Maison (started in 2021) to generate and regenerate creativity, reawakening timeless beauty and building a community of fashion enthusiasts.
-This year, the project is enriched by the partnership with 1 Granary, a London-based publishing education platform and international incubator, thus opening up to the global creative community.
-Through this partnership, Valentino Vintage is moving in a new direction, actively welcoming international students and young talents into the project, promoting engagement initiatives and providing the resources to empower and bring to life their creative talent.
-In this framework, IED is the only Italian partner.
+This initiative was called Valentino Vintage project, a unique second-hand project of the Maison (started in 2021) to generate and regenerate creativity, reawakening timeless beauty and building a community of fashion enthusiasts.
+This year, the project was enriched by the partnership with 1 Granary, a London-based publishing education platform and international incubator, thus opening up to the global creative community.
+Through this partnership, Valentino Vintage welcomed international students and young talents into the project, promoting engagement initiatives and providing the resources to empower and bring to life their creative talent.
+In this framework, IED was the only Italian partner.

-Seven cities around the world, seven schools and seven shops as well, have been selected.
-The project invites the global community to bring their preloved Valentino garments to a selected vintage store and exchange the items with the option to buy a new Valentino design, allowing clients to discover the beauty of past creations and participate in an alternative shopping experience.
+Seven cities around the world, seven schools and seven shops as well, were selected within the context of Valentino Vintage project.
+The global Valentino lovers community is invited to bring their preloved Valentino garments to a selected vintage store and exchange the items with the option to buy a new design, allowing clients to discover the beauty of past creations and participate in an alternative shopping experience.

 The academic year comes to its end and it’s time to present our Graduate 2023 fashion collections to the world

 IED Milano alumni got one of three first awards and the MAX&Co award at the prestigious contest from Italian Chamber of Fashion.